mietek/halcyon-website/pages/guide/index.md

 1. [Provision a machine](#provisioning-a-machine) with one of the supported operating systems, and install the required OS packages.

-2. [Install Halcyon](#installing-halcyon) by cloning the Halcyon source repository, and set the necessary environment variables.
+2. [Install Halcyon](#installing-halcyon) by cloning the Halcyon source repository, and set the needed environment variables.

 ### Provisioning a machine